-The history of Christianity may be described as a long march with many setbacks and wars among denominations against some of the demands and commands of the gospels' Jesus for his Jewish followers.
-It is a plain mistake for a non-Jewish Christian to be beneath them, after all the apostles and the Ghost did not incorporate anything of Jesus in the Deal for Christians.
-Many seem unaware of it, but it is in the New Testament all the same (Acts 15:19-29; 21:25), and is what Christianity is based on.
-Further, no explicit command of Jesus were part of Christianity's age-old foundation.
+The history of Christianity may be described as a long march with many setbacks and wars among denominations against some of the demands and commands of the gospels' Jesus for his Jewish followers after all the apostles and the Ghost decided not to incorporate anything of Jesus in the Deal for Christians.
+Many folks seem unaware of it (Acts 15:19-29; 21:25), yet is what Christianity is based on.
+Not including explicit commands of Jesus for Jews went into Christianity's age-old foundation.